NelsonPython/USCTrojanBlockchainSociety/README.md

 5 = great
 0 = needs improvment

-#A. From 0-5, rate the format of IOTA Developers Education portal
+#A - from 0-5, rate the format of IOTA Developers Education portal

-#B. From 0-5, rate the content of the IOTA Developers Education portal
+#B - from 0-5, rate the content of the IOTA Developers Education portal

-#C. If an alien landed in your dorm and offered to give you advanced blockchain or IoT technology, what would you ask for?
+#C - if an alien landed in your dorm and offered to give you advanced blockchain or IoT technology, what would you ask for?

 Email your feedback to Nelson@iota.org